ehestir/Du-Bois-STEM/readings-images/DuBois-and-Why-We-Visualize-Data.md

 *It’s often said that a picture is worth a thousand words.*

 Pictures can be more memorable than words and even more memorable than numbers.
-In support of this, a Nielsen study found that the brain processes images 60X faster in comparison to words.

 There will be times in your academic or professional career where you will need to answer a question for yourself or others that is hard to answer with words alone.
 Creativity is often valuable for answering the hardest questions,